Title: How Do You See Jesus?

 - Those who were of the same nationality – missed him.

 - Those who were common everyday folk, just like him – missed him.

 Rd v 4-5; 4 And Jesus said to them, “A prophet is not without honor, except in his hometown and among his relatives and in his own household.”
 5 And he could do no mighty work there, except that he laid his hands on a few sick people and healed them.

 We often times will wonder at how Jesus is viewed by others.
 But have you ever considered how Jesus might be looking at you?
 Rd v 6a: 6 And he marveled because of their unbelief.
 Wow… what more could be done for these people?
 You know what, I don’t think it even matters – they still won’t believe.

 And then, what does 6b say: he went into counseling because the rejection hurt him too much.
 Is that what it says?

 And Jesus quit the ministry because it just hurt too much that people rejected him. … He never told another soul…

 And he went about among the villages teaching.
 I love this little sentence.
 Rejection doesn’t mean it is all over.

 There is still work to do.
 Yes, Christ was not received by his own.
 He came to his own, but his own received him not.
-Invitation: I want to give you a chance to receive Christ this morning…
+Invitation: I want to give you a chance to respond to Christ this morning…